-The 3BIO – BioInfo team is specialized in structural bioinformatics and computational systems biology.
-In this last topic, the team utilizes the formalism of deterministic and stochastic differential equations to model generic biological systems, with a focus on the role of intrinsic noise and its relation to the complexity of the system and other biophysical characteristics.
+The 3BIO – BioInfo group, or Computational Biology and Bioinformatics group, is specialized in structural and evolutionary bioinformatics and computational systems biology.
+In the latter topic, the team utilizes the formalism of deterministic and stochastic differential equations to model a variety of biological systems, such as the dysregulation of the human renin-angiotensin system upon SARS-CoV-2 infection, or the relation between intrinsic noise and complexity of generic systems.

 Phone: +32 2 650 2067

 Phone: +32 2 650 2002